Manthan-2311/quantlake-internship/progress.md

 **Hardest part:** Understanding when pivot vs pivot_table is more useful
 **Learned:** How to build a mini data pipeline start to finish

+### Day 6 - June 21, 2025

+**What I learned:**
+- Line, scatter, box, histogram, and heatmap plots
+- Customizing plots with titles, labels, grids, and legends
+- Seaborn makes plots simpler and more attractive

+**Dataset used**: superstore.csv

+**Favorite chart**: Heatmap of correlation between sales, profit, and discount